1HashCode/Employee-Management-Microservices/README.md

   - `performance-service-DB` – Stores performance-related data for employees.

 #### 🔁 Kafka Infrastructure
-- Kafka Broker runs inside a container for handling real-time messaging.
+- Kafka Broker runs inside a container to handle real-time messaging.
 - Maintains a topic named `employee-topic` which:
   - Receives events from `employee-service` on employee creation.
   - Is consumed by services like `hr-analytics-service` for analytics and further processing.